openoms/joininbox/FAQ.md

 ### Notes

 - The old `wallet.dat` is not deleted and remains in Bitcoin Core
+- Automatic migration only runs when the connected Bitcoin Core version is v30.0 or newer
 - You only need to perform this migration once
 - The migration notice will not appear again after you acknowledge it
 - If you have issues, you can reset the migration flag by removing `walletMigrationDone=true` from `/home/joinmarket/joinin.conf`